It may be important for any landlord to give some thought to the situations where a letting property may be unoccupied.

 That's because, as a careful read though your existing landlords insurance documentation may indicate, once a property has been unoccupied for an extended period of time, cover may lapse unless an additional type of insurance is procured.

-Getting advice from specialist providers, like UKinsuranceNET, about the ins and outs of vacant insurance may help you ensure that you do not have gaps in cover.
+Getting advice from specialist providers, like UKinsuranceNET, about the ins and outs of vacant property insurance may help you ensure that you do not have gaps in cover.
 That might be important if you want to avoid being left financially exposed, should something untoward happen and a claim on your policy became necessary.

 Of course, one the main risk areas for an investment property comes from the fact that there are tenants in it and that's why standard owner-occupier cover is not appropriate for such properties.
 When any property, whether owner-occupied or rental, is empty though, a whole different set of risks come into play which need a different type of insurance cover.